Anzemo/davidrihtarsic.github.io/Robotika/Course/RoboticsStarterCourse_md.md

     `[Arduino Uno]` -\> 🔌 -\> 💻
 -   Open Arduino IDE program and open program with:
     `Files ⌥  Examples ⌥ 01.
 Basics ⌥ Blink.ino`
 -   Make sure that you will set the proper settings (follow the visual instructions).
 From the menu choose:
     `Tools`⌥
     1.  `Board:` Arduino/Genuino Uno
     2.  `Port:` COM3
--   To upload the code you can click the icon `Upload`.
-    If the uploading was successful you will be prompted with the text
+-   To upload the code you can click the icon `Upload`.If the uploading was successful you will be prompted with the text like:
-    like:

     `Done uploading.
 Sketch uses 970 bytes (3%) of program storage space.
 Maximum is 32256 bytes.
 Global variables use 9 bytes (0%) of dynamic memory, leaving 2039 bytes for local variables.
 Maximum is 2048 bytes.         `